 The phototransduction system consists of a cascade of successive reactions following the excitation of rhodopsin with a photon (Figure 1.7).
 Rhodopsin is composed of the protein opsin and the chromophore 11-cis-retinal.
-Upon capture of a photon, 11-cis-retinal converts to its isomer all-trans-retinal, which subsequently transforms rhodopsin to the photoactive metarhodopsin II.75 Metarhodopsin II degenerates through several intermediates, one of which activates the G-protein transducin, which on its turn activates a cyclic GMP (cGMP) phosphodiesterase that hydrolyses cGMP to 5'-GMP.76 This leads to a decrease of the concentration of cGMP in the photoreceptor cytoplasm, which results in closure of the photoreceptor plasma membrane caused by a significant drop in intracellular calcium levels.
+Upon capture of a photon, 11-cis-retinal converts to its isomer all-trans-retinal, which subsequently transforms rhodopsin to the photoactive metarhodopsin II.75 Metarhodopsin II degenerates through several intermediates, one of which activates the G-protein transducin, which on its turn activates a cyclic GMP (cGMP) phosphodiesterase that hydrolyses cGMP to 5'-GMP.76 This leads to a decrease of the concentration of cGMP in the photoreceptor cytoplasm, which results in closure of the photoreceptor plasma membrane cGMP-gated cation channels.
+This in turn leads to a hyperpolarized plasma membrane caused by a significant drop in intracellular calcium levels.
 Hyperpolarization of the plasma membrane results in a decreased glutamate excretion at the photoreceptor's synapse.

 After phototransduction, the recovery phase starts.
-In this phase, recovery of the prephotoactivation situation occurs: (1) phosphorylation of metarhodopsin II by rhodopsin kinase and subsequent binding of arrestin, which stops the activation of transducin,^{77,78} (2) dissociation of all-trans-retinal from the visual pigment, which is recycled to 11-cisretinal via the visual (retinoid) cycle (see below), (3) inactivation of transducin by GTPase accelerating protein and thereby silencing the phosphodiesterase,^{79,80} and (4) restoration of the intracellular cGMP levels by guanylate cyclase.81 After all-trans-retinal has dissociated from the opsin, arrestin dissociates and the phosphates are removed.
+In this phase, recovery of the prephotoactivation situation occurs: (1) phosphorylation of metarhodopsin II by rhodopsin kinase and subsequent binding of arrestin, which stops the activation of transducin,77,78 (2) dissociation of all-trans-retinal from the visual pigment, which is recycled to 11-cisretinal via the visual (retinoid) cycle (see below), (3) inactivation of transducin by GTPase accelerating protein and thereby silencing the phosphodiesterase, 79,80 and (4) restoration of the intracellular cGMP levels by guanylate cyclase.81 After all-trans-retinal has dissociated from the opsin, arrestin dissociates and the phosphates are removed.
 Regeneration of rhodopsin occurs when regenerated 11-cis-retinal binds to opsin.